benjaminhuanghuang/rust-study/_Articles/Roadmap.md

+# Rust Learning roadmap

-## Learning Rust becomes more practical when you work on real-world projects:
+## Learning Rust becomes more practical when you work on real-world projects

 Beginner Projects:
 CLI tools: Build a to-do app or calculator.